-Issues and Improvement Actions identified by 2021/22 Annual Governance Statement
+Issues and Improvement Actions identified by 2022/23 Annual Governance Statement

-The following Table summarises the issues and improvement actions identified through the 2021/22 review of effectiveness process, to address over 2022/23.
+The following Table summarises the issues and improvement actions identified through the 2022/23 review of effectiveness process, to address over 2023/24.
 As in previous years, a summary review of their implementation will be included within the next Annual Governance Statement.

 Issue/Area for improvement Source Improvement Action Planned Medium Term Budget/CRMP.
-Assurance An updated medium term budget Statements. position will be presented to the FRA in July 2022 and in February 2023 the budget for 2023/24 will be presented for approval.
-Review of Authority FRA effectiveness The Authority has requested the Local Effectiveness and Member reviews Governments Association (LGA) to portfolio leads. carry out a Governance Review during 2022/23.
+Assurance Statements.
+An updated medium-term budget position will be presented to the FRA during 2023/24 and in February 2024 the budget for 2024/25 will be presented for approval.
+New Members will be joining the FRA at the AGM in June 2023.
+FRA effectiveness reviews To carry out a comprehensive induction programme for new Members.